CBM Calculator for Shipping

 Why the CBM calculation for sea shipment matters?

-CBM calculator for shipping may be a useful tool to calculate sea freight.
-As a matter of fact, most of the ideas in the cargo shipping industry comes from the maritime freight, and only later entered air or rail transport.
+CBM calculator may be a useful tool when shipping freight via sea.
+As a matter of fact, most of the ideas in the cargo shipping industry come from maritime freight, and only later entered air or rail transport.

 Maritime transport remains the cheapest and the most important form of cargo.
 The efficiency of this form of transform has been achieved mostly by containerization.
 Starting from the mid-twentieth century the containers have standardized dimensions.

 Cargo containers enable automation.
 Goods don't need to be handled manually anymore.
-Once containers are delivered to a port, they may be loaded on trucks on trains, and then be shipped to various locations.
+Once containers are delivered to a port, they may be loaded onto trucks or trains, and then be shipped to various locations.